 The teaching of phonics should include a broad range of multisensory activities.
-There is no magic trick – activities that employ several senses and techniques will support memory.
+Activities that employ several senses and techniques will support memory.
 Changing up the activities will keep interest high and make the learning enjoyable.

 Building words by holding, touching and moving physical letters is another way to employ multiple senses.